What Is Keytruda?

 Pembrolizumab Side Effects

-Patients who receive pembrolizumab may experience mild-to-severe side effects.
+Patients who receive pembrolizumab may experience mild-to-severe side effects and should receive medical advice at a facility.
 Side effects can occur at the site of infusion or immune-related in response to treatment.
 Common reactions can include:

 - Decreased appetite